jennego/horse-quotes/README.md

 - create basic show/recent/taggings api
 - create random quote feature
 - add random quote to api
+- api docs

+advanced features
+- save as image, customize
+- random images per category
+- can also assign images to quotes (overrides random)
+- allow submission of images
+- share image to facebook, instagram, pin and others

 This README would normally document whatever steps are necessary to get the